 Certain herbs hold a special place for women’s health in the Ayurvedic pharmacopeia:

-- Also known as kapikkachu, Mucuna is another important reproductive tonic for both males and females.
-As a natural source of levodopa, the precursor to dopamine, Mucuna is known to benefit both the central and peripheral nervous system, thus mitigating the stress response in the body.
+- Also known as kapikacchu, mucuna is another important reproductive tonic for both males and females.
+As a natural source of levodopa, the precursor to dopamine, mucuna is known to benefit both the central and peripheral nervous system, thus mitigating the stress response in the body.
 Mucuna is classified as an aphrodisiac, not only strengthening to the reproductive organs but supporting libido as well.

 - Ashoka is known as the “remover of sorrows.”
 It has an affinity for the uterus and reproductive system.
 It helps promote regular cycles and healthy ovarian and endometrial tissue.
-Try an Ashoka bath to sooth the nervous system and to melt away any lingering sorrows.
+Try an ashoka bath to soothe the nervous system and to melt away any lingering sorrows.